sndrtj/wisestork/README.md

 [![Build Status](https://travis-ci.org/sndrtj/wisecondor.svg?branch=master)](https://travis-ci.org/sndrtj/wisecondor)
 [![codecov](https://codecov.io/gh/sndrtj/wisecondor/branch/master/graph/badge.svg)](https://codecov.io/gh/sndrtj/wisecondor)

-Wiseguy
+Wisestork
 =======
 This is a complete re-implementation of the original Wisecondor program.
 Its original purpose was to detect trisomies and smaller CNVs in maternal plasma samples using low-coverage WGS.

-Wiseguy adds practical support for small bin sizes, and is intended to be useful on regular WGS and Exome sequencing as well
+Wisestork adds practical support for small bin sizes, and is intended to be useful on regular WGS and Exome sequencing as well

 For a full overview of differences with the original Wisecondor,